 "I just share how Holy Hammers formed and how we do things.
 I think sometimes it's just reassuring to talk with someone who has done it before.
 I always offer to help them get started, but no one has ever called me back.
 I like to think that's because they realize they can do it themselves!"

-Earlier this year, Judy was nominated and received an award from a local Rotary club for her work as part of Holy Hammers.
+Earlier in 2018, Judy was nominated and received an award from a local Rotary club for her work as part of Holy Hammers.
 The Paul Harris award honors individuals who meet high professional and personal standards set forth by International Rotary founder, Paul Harris.

 "Judy’s commitment to both the Holy Hammers and Twin Cities Habitat is contagious," said Jackie Peak, Sr. Associate of Faith Relations at Twin Cities Habitat.
 "Her ability to recruitment, maintain and excite volunteers is awe-inspiring."